miso-sound/misosoupy/README.rst

 *Example: change `step_select_neutral` to `False` in `config.ini` to only have participants select trigger sounds.*

-   # Request participants select their least triggering (or neutral) sounds.
+   # Request participants to select their least triggering (or neutral) sounds.
 If triggering sounds are selected first, these options will remain in the list but appear grayed out.
 Step_select_sound_list must be True for this option to be True.
 (Default = True)
    ``step_select_neutral = True``

 *Example: change the value for ``num_items_to_select`` in ``config.ini`` to match how many stimuli per category are needed for the experiment.*